Bltgn/DF-succubus/fooccubus-prod/readme.txt

 ## Deep succubi summon ##
 * Sothoth spawn : An huge monster that will turn itself invisible to its enemies.
 Its slime will turn non succubi victim crazy.

-# Turning prisonners in you side #
+# Turning prisoners in you side #
 Both civs have access to a special building allowing them to turn citizen of other civilization to your fort.
-* The deep succubi variant is more powerful as it also tranform them into your own race and will act as full citizen.
+* The deep succubi variant is more powerful as it also transform prisoners who will act as full citizens.
-* To turn prisonners, install their cages near the building then execute the charm/corrupt prionner job.
+* To turn prisoners, install their cages near the den of iniquity or torture chamber then execute the charm/corrupt prisoner job.
 * These jobs use the alchemy labor.
-* Prisonners withing line of sight will be made member of your civilization.
+* Prisoners within line of sight will be made member of your civilization.

-The deep succubi will also transform prisonners into half breed :
+The deep succubi will also transform prisoners into half breeds :
-* Humans and elf become cambions : They are more enduring and have a beter animal training skill.
+* Humans and elf become cambions : They are more enduring and have a better animal training skill.
 * Dwarves become devils : They can enter martial trances and have good mechanics skill.
 They are however, shorter.
 * Goblins become hellions : They are more enduring and do not need to eat.
-* Kobolds become imps : THey are unfortunatly small but are great at dodging and using knives.
+* Kobolds become imps : They are unfortunately small but are great at dodging and using knives.

 ## New materials ##
 * Stygian bronze : Made from bronze, flux stone and a secret ingredient.
 It is much lighter then regular bronze.